RyAtlasX/About_krnl/README.md

 Krnl is the exploit which is designed and made by the most popular Ice Bear who is very a popular and trustworthy and made many cheats in the past.
 Just like some super-compact scripts like Owl Hub.
 Krnl offers a number of the previously premium-only features for ‘FREE’, so you guys can get rid of paid executor for a few scripts.

+# Introduction
+Developed by Ice Bear, Krnl is one of the best and reliable Roblox exploits used to get an advantage by using exploiting the vulnerabilities of the script.
+When it comes to script performance, Krnl is a pretty stable exploit that rarely crashed during the gameplay.

+Ice Bear, the producer of Krnl has also produced other cheat in the past for different gamin platforms and storefronts.
+That’s why Krnl supports the complete debugging and drawing library of the Roblox.
+Moreover, Krnl supports scripts like Owl Hub, which means you can execute advanced functions without any problem.

+# Krnl Instructions
+Disable the Antivirus and download the Krnl on your device.
+Open Roblox and join any game you want to play.
+Launch Krnl and finish the key system.
+A key will be generated, paste that in the key box and click on the submit button.
+Now, you’ll see the script executer.
+Click on the injection button on the bottom side.
+At last, execute the scripts available at the official website ‘https://krnl.vip.

 # How to install Krnl? :
 1. Download the exploit by pressing the download link given below.
 2. Unzip the WinRAR Archive file to your Desktop.